17 March 2023

 AI-generated image of robots in a classroom.

 Chat GPT provides a shortcut for students and at the moment this technology is difficult, if not impossible, to detect.
-DALL-E
+Photographer: DALL-E

 Artificial intelligence helping students write essays and assignments is already a reality.
 One problem is that university plagiarism checks cannot identify texts not written by the students themselves.
 Although new tools for detection of AI generated texts are being developed, AI will continue to challenge teachers to find new ways of giving examinations.